ochiuom/qiskit-01/README.md

 6. **Project Files**:
    - Use the `02-step` file for Raspberry Pi 5 operations.
-   - Use the `03-step` Jupyter notebook for quantum computer operations.
+   - Use the `03-step` for quantum computer operations using pi 5.

 7. **IBM Quantum Setup**:
    - Obtain a token from the IBM Quantum website.
    - Create a `.qiskit` folder in your home directory.
-   - Place the token in a JSON file within the `.qiskit` folder.
+   - Place the token in a JSON file within the `.qiskit` folder (template provided here).
-   - This project uses Visual Studio Code for IBM Quantum access instead of a web browser.
+   - This project uses Visual Studio for IBM Quantum access instead of a web browser.

 ## Why This Project Matters